SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Utility, Ground-Based, Self

 Effects
-This gives you a \+3 bonus to all your grapple rolls whilst either pinning an opponent, or being pinned by one.
+This gives you a +3 bonus to your grapple TN.

 ## **Doton C-rank**